-Funds of Knowledge are collections of knowledge based in cultural practices that are a part of families’ inner culture, work experience, or their daily routine.
+Funds of Knowledge are collections of knowledge-based in cultural practices that are a part of families’ inner culture, work experience, or their daily routine.
 It is the knowledge and expertise that students and their family members have because of their roles in their families, communities, and culture.

-Funds of Knowledge can include learning how to make Gnocchi from scratch or how to keep score at a curling match.
+Funds of Knowledge can include learning how to make Gnocchi from scratch or keep score at a curling match.
 It could be quilting or spinning wool into yarn.
-It could be how to fix a car, how to care for a crying baby, or how to prepare a Seder.
+It could be how to fix a car, care for a crying baby, or prepare a Seder.
 What makes using these Funds of Knowledge so powerful is that it is culturally relevant to students.
 It brings more diversity into your classroom for students that don’t relate culturally.
 It offers teachers a chance to become researchers of their students’ lives.
-This allows us to better connect with our students’ home cultures and ultimately to act as a bridge when needed.
+This allows us to better connect with our students’ home cultures and ultimately act as a bridge when needed.
 And it creates a deeper connection to learning materials and classroom activities for our students.

 This concept was developed by educational researchers Luis Moll, Cathy Amanti, Deborah Neff, and Norma Gonzalez.
 You can read more about the development of this concept and the research that went into it here.